rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 }>
 ```

-my focus is on types not values.
-There is no safety benefit of doing this.
+my focus is on types, not values.
+There is no safety benefit in doing this.
 Communication and documentation are the only goals.

 ## Next Chapter